 There are plenty of great ski resorts across Europe that are perfect for apres ski.
 In fact, pick any major resort in France or Austria, and chances are there will be some party action happening.

-Italy is also well known for it’s apres ski, as are less obvious ski regions such as Andorra, Poland and Bulgaria,
+Italy and Switzerland are also well known for it’s après ski, as are less obvious ski regions such as Andorra, Spain, Poland and Bulgaria,

 So, for our money, where is best for apres ski in Europe?*